Dalen Terry’s high school coach believes Bulls got ‘steal of the draft’ - NewsBreak

 GILBERT, Ariz. – Three days after the Bulls selected Dalen Terry with the 18th pick in the NBA draft, some are wondering whether a kid who doesn’t turn 20 until next month can have an immediate impact.

-If you ask his high school coach at Hillcrest Prep in Arizona Nick Weaver that question, he’s got answers Bulls fans will like to hear.
+If you ask his high school coach Nick Weaver that question, he’s got answers Bulls fans will like to hear.

-Chris Boden checked in with Weaver to find out what caught his eye while recruiting Terry prior to his junior year.
+Chris Boden checked in with Weaver to find out what caught his eye while recruiting Terry to Hillcrest Prep in Gilbert, Arizona prior to his junior year.

 “We saw a fiery passionate kid that played extremely hard.
 He was 6’7″.
 Had great court vision.
 He was a tremendous talent back then, but you saw the fiery nature in him.
 That’s what attracted us to him.”